Woodstock-Ingersoll & District MLS® home sales post second highest single month total ever in May

-On a year-to-date basis, home sales totalled 371 units over the first four months of the year.
-This was a decrease of 12.5% from this period in 2019.
+On a year-to-date basis, home sales totaled 811 units over the first five months of the year.
+This was up sharply by 49.6% from the same period in 2020.

-Months of inventory numbered 2.3 at the end of April 2020, up from the 2.2 months recorded at the end of April 2019 and below the long-run average of 3.7 months for this time of year.
+Months of inventory numbered 0.7 at the end of May 2021, down from the 2 months recorded at the end of May 2020 and below the long-run average of 3 months for this time of year.
 The number of months of inventory is the number of months it would take to sell current inventories at the current rate of sales activity.

 BOARD & ASSOCIATION INFORMATION